-MCS Measure Observer notes Reference Compliance Monitoring Scheme CMM 2017-07 replaces 2015-07.
-The purpose of the WCPFC Compliance Monitoring Scheme (CMS) is to ensure that Members, Cooperating Non- Members and Participating Territories (CCMs) implement and comply with obligations arising under the Convention and Conservation and Management Measures (CMMs) adopted by the Commission.
+MCS Measure Observer notes Reference Compliance Monitoring Scheme CMM 2018-07 replaces CMM 2017-07 & 2015-07.
+The purpose of the WCPFC Compliance Monitoring Scheme (CMS) is to ensure that Members, Cooperating Non-Members and Participating Territories (CCMs) implement and comply with obligations arising under the Convention and Conservation and Management Measures (CMMs) adopted by the Commission.
 Much of the data collected by observers is important in determining compliance with the CMM's.
-CMM 2017-07 Record of Fishing Vessels and authorisation to fish CMM 2017-05 is a revision of CMM 2013- 10 Only vessels on the WCPFC Record of Fishing Vessels are authorized to fish in the WCPFC Convention Area.
-Data collected by observers as part of the minimum standard data fields cover the reporting requirements as set out in CMM 2014-03; & CMM 2013-04 The country codes in att 6 of CMM 2014-03 are a internationally recognized standard (ISO 3166) and is included in the booklet as CMM 2017-05 CMM 2013-04 CMM 2014-03 Commission VMS observers often use these codes.
-The Commission vessel monitoring system (VMS) was established in 2009.
+CMM 2018-07 Record of Fishing Vessels and authorisation CMM 2018-06 is a further revision of CMM 2017-05 which revised CMM 2013-10.
+Only vessels on the WCPFC Record of Fishing Vessels are authorized to fish in the WCPFC Comparties.
+Area Data CMM 2018-06 CMM 2013-04 to fish in the WCPFC Convention Area.
+Data collected by observers as part of the minimum standard data fields cover the reporting requirements as set out in CMM 2014-03; & CMM 2013-04 The country codes in att 6 of CMM 2014-03 are a internationally recognized standard (ISO 3166) CMM 2014-03 Commission VMS The Commission vessel monitoring system (VMS) was established in 2009.
 All vessels fishing on the high seas in the Convention area must have an operational VMS that meets WCPFC requirements.
 CMM 2014-02 sets out the rules for the operation of the Commission VMS and it provides the Commission with the means to monitor the movement of vessels in most waters of the Convention Area, including high seas waters.
 Observers are asked to check and record the system type and model of the ALC.
 CMM 2014-02